thandrenn/AtlasQuest/trunk/AtlasQuest/Docs/readme-en.txt

 =================

-AtlasQuest is an addon for Atlas or AlphaMap that displays a list of quests for each dungeon along with information and rewards for those quests.
-Currently all dungeons and battlegrounds are supported along with the majority of their quests.
+AtlasQuest is an addon for Atlas or AlphaMap that displays a list of quests for each dungeon, battleground and outdoor raid along with information and rewards for those quests.

 AtlasQuest was originally created by Asurn.
 It is currently maintained by Thandrenn (aka Mystery8).